 Like many local families, you too may be hunting around southeast Michigan to find swim lessons to brush up your kids’ skills and comfort level in the water – or maybe you’ve got an absolute beginner on your hands.
 Never fear!
 Here’s the lowdown on finding the perfect class for your little tadpole.

-"We feel that learning to swim should start as early as possible," says Chris McCuiston, the president of Goldfish Swim School, a growing business with facilities in Birmingham, Farmington Hills and, soon, Ann Arbor (August 2011).
-"We have classes for children as young as 4 months."
+“We feel that learning to swim should start as early as possible,” says Chris McCuiston, the co-founder of Goldfish Swim School, a business with facilities in Birmingham, Rochester, Macomb, Farmington Hills, Clarkston, Canton and Ann Arbor.
+“We have classes for children as young as 4 months.”

 For kids up to age 35 months, parents must attend.
 These lessons allow “parents to bond with their children in an enjoyable, fun way,” McCuiston adds.

 For more formal lessons – without mom or dad – the American Academy of Pediatrics says to wait until age 4.